 Familiarize yourself with the instructions before getting started.

-The final step in installation is to assemble your laser system, install the laser cartridge(s), level the laser system, make final connections and perform a beam alignment check.
+The final step in installation is to assemble your laser system, install the laser cartridge, make final connections and perform a beam alignment check.
 Do not power up your laser system until the final step, "Checking Beam Alignment."